-- a) the duties, responsibility, competence and hierarchical status of the internal functions referred to in Art.
-22 of the Act; - b) the contents, maintenance the storage of the due diligence files; specific rules governing organisation, competence and technical procedures shall be required in particular for electronic recording and reproduction; - c) the procedure for ensuring the identification and verification of the identity of the contracting parties and beneficial owners and for ensuring the business relationships are monitored is carried out;
+c) the procedure for ensuring the identification and verification of the identity of the contracting parties and beneficial owners and for ensuring the business relationships are monitored is carried out;

-cbis) the procedure for ensuring the business profile is updated;

-- d) the approach to be adopted by employees in the circumstances or transactions referred to in Art.
+- cbis) the procedure for ensuring the business profile is updated;132 - d) the approach to be adopted by employees in the circumstances or transactions referred to in Art.
 9 (2) to (4) of the Act, in particular the procedure for notification of the compliance officer and the procedure to be adopted in reporting to the Financial Intelligence Unit; - e) the factors they apply to determine risks pursuant to Art.
 9a (1) and (2) of the Act and Art.
-22a of this Ordinance; - f) the control and supervisory measures as referred to in Art.
-9a (5) of the Act they apply to counter the risks identified; - g) the cases in which the executive body must be informed; $^{102}\,$ - h) the main features of the training and development of the employees involved in the business relationships; - the commercial policy towards politically exposed persons and the risk management system used to ascertain whether a politically exposed person is involved in a business relationship; and - k) appropriate testing procedures to be used in the recruitment of new employees in order to guarantee high standards with reference to their reliability and integrity.
-This may also be documented in other appropriate internal documents. - 3) The instructions are to be issued at executive level.
+22a of this Ordinance; 133 - f) the control and supervisory measures as referred to in Art.
+9a (5) of the Act they apply to counter the risks identified; - g) the cases in which the executive body must be informed;135 - gbis)how the control and monitoring measures of the investigating officer (Art.
+35) are designed and exercised; - h) the main features of the training and development of the employees performing activities relevant to due diligence; - i) the business policy in regard to politically exposed persons and the risk management system used to ascertain whether a politically exposed person is involved in a business relationship; - k) appropriate verification procedures to be used in the recruitment of new employees to guarantee high standards with reference to their reliability and integrity.
+This may also be documented in other appropriate internal documents; and - l) the procedures for TT service providers:140 - 1. to determine the counterparty in accordance with Art.
+23c; - 2. to collect and transmit information for TT transfers in accordance with Art.
+23d; and - 3. to verify information for TT transfers in accordance with Art.
+23e.

 Art.
-31 (2) cbis) inserted by LGB1.
+31 (2) cbis) inserted by LGBl.
 2017 no. 215.

 Art.
-31 (2) e) amended by LGBI.
+31 (2) e) amended by LGBl.
 2017 no. 215.

 Art.
-31 (2) f) amended by LGBI.
+31 (2) f) amended by LGBl.
 2017 no. 215.

 Art.
-31 (2) f) amended by LGBI.
-2017 no. 215.
-Art.
-31 (2) g) amended by LGBI.
-2017 no. 215.
+31 (2) g) amended by LGBl.

-Art.
-31 (2) h) amended by LGB1.
 2017 no. 215.